CarmineOptions/derisk-solana/README.md

 Liquidable debts relevant for the slot witch the last available loan states are computed utilizing `Dockerfile.liquidable_debt_processing`.
 To run the container, an ENV variable `PROTOCOL` is required.
 The liquidable debts for the given protocol will then be computed and saved to the database.
 The computation is achieved by taking all loan states of the given protocol and simulating liquidations that would occur had the collateral token price reached any price level in a range from 0 to the current price + 30%.
 We then sum (accross all users of the given lending protocol) all debt that the liquidators would need to repay in order to liquidate all liquidable loans at the given price level.
 This way, we obtain the total liquidable debt at the given price for the given protocol.
 Then, we take the differences between individual price levels, these differences represent the amounts of debt liquidated at the given price level, subject to the assumption that all loans that were liquidable at higher collateral token prices were in fact liquidated.
 These amounts are then stored in the database.

+### Token supplies

+Amounts of tokens that are available for borrow on following protocols: Kamino, Marginfi, Solend, Mango.
+The supplies are stored in the db, meaning environment variables POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_HOST, POSTGRES_DB are needed, along with AUTHENTICATED_RPC_URL, which is needed in order to fetch latest onchain data.
+After launching the docker container and waiting for the first batch of information to be pushed to the db, the supplies will be present in `public.token_lending_supplies` table.

 #### Database Schema

 The `kamino_liquidable_debts`, `mango_liquidable_debts`, `marginfi_liquidable_debts` and `solend_liquidable_debts` tables are structured in the following way: